-NOTE Q - LETTER OF CREDIT
+NOTE P - LETTER OF CREDIT

-Under the terms of the Lease (Note N), the Foundation was required to obtain a letter of credit, not to exceed \$4,745,932, for the benefit of the Trustee of the Facility Revenue Bonds as security for payment of the debt service on the Bonds.
+Under the terms of the Lease (Note M), the Foundation was required to obtain a letter of credit, not to exceed \$4,745,932, for the benefit of the Trustee of the Facility Revenue Bonds as security for payment of the debt service on the Bonds.
 The Foundation is liable to the issuer for any amounts paid under the letter of credit.
+When the lease was paid off on November 1, 2020, this letter of credit was terminated as well.